rchiodo/notebook-test/roadmap.md

   - [ ] **Custom Mime Types** (`application/vnd*`).
 Similar to above, might require API extensibility for contributing custom vendor mime types handler

  :suspect: What about completely custom cells like Facebook has for SQL data?
+ :suspect: What about dynamically updating cell output over time?
+What does the API for generating output look like?

 Notebook outputs might have mutiple mimetypes and notebook clients will choose the richest mime type they can render.
 The display order for mime types can be as below